Water resources law: Tasmania

+Iran

+Seventh program of Iranian government in 2023-22 ordered the preparing and deployment of a new the bureau of unified water resource administration system.

 Water law in the United States

 In the United States there are complex legal systems for allocating water rights that vary by region.
 These varying systems exist for both historical and geographic reasons.
 Water law encompasses a broad array of subjects or categories designed to provide a framework to resolve disputes and policy issues relating to water: